Open die forging

 Why is accurate, reliable forming simulation important?

-By using exact, realistic FEM simulation, processes can be configured - without causing additional costs for tests.
-Therefore, reliable mapping of your process chain by FEM simulation is crucial.
+Accurate, realistic FEM simulation enables the configuration of processes without incurring additional costs for tests.
+Therefore, reliable mapping of your process chain through FEM simulation is crucial.